 Baylor Interdisciplinary Core (BIC)

 New Student Experience course explores interconnected aspects of human flourishing and invites first-year students to reflect critically upon their lives as a part of a global community of which the university is a microcosm.
 Students engage theories of human development and wellness to encourage greater intellectual, physical, emotional, social, and spiritual awareness.
-The course will introduce students to the goals, structure, and rational.
+The course will introduce students to the goals, structure, and rational of the BIC, as well to the academic life of the university.
+Students will be encouraged to reflect on the enduring value of a liberal arts education and how best to pursue one.

 Emphasizes those principles essential to the production of clear and effective informative and persuasive/argumentative communication.
 Assignments will include communication exercises designed to engage students in activities that develop critical thinking, logical reasoning, and effective communication skills.
 Course work will include the writing of informative, persuasive, and critical essays and the presentation of informative and persuasive speeches.
 Thematically linked with the other first semester courses in the BIC, the course units are designed to provide students with the written and oral communication skills necessary to function effectively in university courses both within and outside of the Interdisciplinary Core.